Experian Identity Service Frequently Asked Questions (FAQs)

 A: Your password is generally used when other parties are accessing your Experian held data, with your permission.
-In this service it is Experian who is doing the checking and we are using stringent measures to validate your identity.
-We might not ask you for the password if you are a Victim of Fraud, but we may ask numerous questions and do other checks to ensure that it is really you applying.
+In this service it is Experian who is doing the checking and we’re using stringent measures to validate your identity.
+We might not ask you for the password if you’re a Victim of Fraud, but we may ask numerous questions and do other checks to ensure that it’s really you applying.

 A: We send a copy of your passport or drivers licence image to our document verification experts who will check the document.
+We may also ask you to take a ‘selfie’ which will be checked against the photo on the document.
 Only the images captured via the App are sent for checking.
 The scan of your document is not retained by the App or on your device.
-When the checks are complete, you will be sent an email asking you to log back in to Experian ID to continue the process.
+When the checks are complete, you’ll be sent an email asking you to log back in to Experian ID to continue the process.